umarmughal824/micromasters/README.md

 ## Running edX devstack locally _(optional, but recommended)_

-MicroMaster’s can work with a live instance of edX, but it's recommended that you get it running locally.
+MicroMasters can work with a live instance of edX, but it's recommended that you get it running locally.
 It's obviously more configurable that way, and you'll likely need to run it locally for other projects in the future.